almirgouvea/P003-Sales-Forecast-Drugstores/README.md

 <img src="img/telegram_bot_1.jpeg" width=50% height=50% />  <br>

- - Two types of errors can occur: "Store not available" occurs when the drug store number is not in the test dataset, and "Store ID is wrong" occurs when submitting something other than a number.
+ - Two types of errors can occur: "Store not available" occurs when the drugstore number is not in the test dataset, and "Store ID is wrong" occurs when submitting something other than a number.

  <img src="img/telegram_bot_2.jpeg" width=50% height=50% />  <br>